Russia pummels Ukraine's No. 2 city as convoy nears Kyiv

 “Where are the children, what kind of military factories do they work at?
 What tanks are they going at, launching cruise missiles?”
 Zelenskyy said.

-In a worrying development, Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
-Local residents have also reported the use of the munitions in Kharkiv and the village of Kiyanka, though there was no independent confirmation.
+Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
+Local residents also reported the use of the weapons in Kharkiv and the village of Kiyanka, though there was no independent confirmation.

-If confirmed, that would represent a worrying new level of brutality in the war and could lead to even further isolation in Russia.
+If the allegations are confirmed, that would represent a new level of brutality in the war and could lead to even further isolation of Russia.

-The Kremlin denied Tuesday that it has used such weapons and insisted again that its forces only have struck military targets — despite evidence documented by Associated Press reporters of shelling of homes, schools and hospitals.

-The International Criminal Court’s chief prosecutor said earlier this week that he plans to open an investigation into possible war crimes.
+Many military experts worry that the Kharkiv attacks mean Russia could be shifting tactics in Ukraine.
+Moscow’s strategy in Chechnya and Syria was to use massive artillery and air bombardments to pulverize cities and crush fighters’ resolve.

-Unbowed by Western condemnation, Russian officials upped their threats of escalation, days after raising the specter of a nuclear attack.
+Unbowed by Western condemnation, Russian officials upped their threats of escalation, days after raising the specter of nuclear war.
 A top Kremlin official warned that the West’s “economic war” against Russia could turn into a “real one.”

-The first talks Monday between Ukraine and Russia yielded no stop in the fighting, though the two sides agreed to another meeting in the coming days.
+The first talks Monday between the two sides yielded no stop in the fighting, though they agreed to another meeting in the coming days.

 Throughout the country, many Ukrainian civilians spent another night huddled in shelters, basements or corridors.
 More than a half-million people have fled the country, and the U.N. human rights office said it has recorded the deaths of 136 civilians.
 The real toll is believed to be far higher.